Coordination Games on Multiplex Networks: Consensus, Convergence, and Stability of Opinion Dynamics: Introduction

-The analytical challenges in these settings stem from assessing the spectral properties of the resulting update operators.
-In the merged model, the effective transition matrix is a weighted sum of the layer matrices, whose convergence behavior is not simply inherited from the individual layers.
+The main analytical challenges in the study of our proposed models stem from assessing the spectral properties of the resulting update operators.
+In the merged model, the effective opinion update matrix is a weighted sum of the layer matrices, whose convergence behavior is not simply inherited from the individual layers.
 In the switching model, the dynamics involve products of the form $BA^{k}$, where $A$ and $B$ are the transition matrices of the two layers; as shown in prior studies of products of stochastic matrices \cite{hajnal1958weak, anthonisse1977exponential, xia2015products, chevalier2017sets}, such products need not inherit the convergence properties of their factors.
-By analyzing these operators (including when they do and when they do not inherit properties of their constituent matrices), we show when cross-layer coupling can destabilize consensus when individual layers converge in isolation, and conversely, when it can create consensus when individual layers fail to converge independently.